sidalit/inference-snaps/docs/tutorial/qwen-vl-tutorial.md

 ## Run and configure Open WebUI

-Open WebUI is an advanced client interface for working with LLMs that can be run as a Docker container.
+Open WebUI is an advanced client interface for working with LLMs.
-Run the Open WebUI Docker container:
+Run the Open WebUI as a Docker container:

 ```shell
 docker run --network=host --env PORT=9099 ghcr.io/open-webui/open-webui:0.6
 ```

-* `--network=host` allows the Docker container to access the URL of the inference snap on the host machine
+* `--network=host` allows the Docker container to access the URL of the inference snap's HTTP server on the host machine
 * `--env PORT=9099` changes the port that Open WebUI listens on from the default `8080` to `9099` to prevent collisions with other services on your host machine.

 Confirm that you can access the web interface at [http://localhost:9099](http://localhost:9099), and {ref}`configure a new connection in Open WebUI <configure-openwebui>`.
 You will need the URL from the status command.

 ## Prompt Qwen VL with an image